Staff Applications Engineer

 Professional

-Mick has been active in the development and support of HVAC systems for Trane since 1982.
-As an applications engineer his areas of expertise include system optimization (in which he holds patents), chilled water and geothermal heat pump system design, and electrification of heating in hydronic systems.
-His primary activities “Feed the Roots” by assisting engineers in appropriate application of products and systems in buildings, and system education through publications, blogs and presentations.
-He has provided technical systems education to tens of thousands of engineers through Trane’s Engineers Newsletter Live series, and ASHRAE webcasts.
-Mick has also given in-person and virtual technical seminars throughout the world, and published many articles within the industry.
+During his 43+ year career at Trane, Mick provided system development, design, energy & emission reduction, and analysis support for applications such as data centers, semiconductor manufacture, campuses, pharmaceuticals, healthcare facilities and many others.
+As an applications engineer his areas of expertise included system optimization (in which he holds 7 U.S. patents), chilled water and geothermal heat pump system design, and electrification of heating in hydronic systems.
+He has provided technical systems education and inspirational messages to tens of thousands of building professionals through Trane’s Engineers Newsletter Live series, as well as in-person and virtual seminars throughout the world.
+Additionally, he authored many industry articles.
 Prior to his work with Trane, Mick received his MSME from the University of Wisconsin Solar Energy Laboratory and BSME from Northwestern University.

-Mick served as 2021-2022 ASHRAE President.
-He is an ASHRAE Fellow, recipient of ASHRAE’s Exceptional Service, Distinguished Service, and Standards Achievement Awards, and was Chair of SSPC 90.1-2010.
-Mick also Chaired the Advanced Energy Design Guide Steering Committee and was on project committees for the 50% Hospital and Office Buildings AEDGs.
+- Chair of SSPC 90.1-2010, Advanced Energy Design Guide Steering Committee (AEDG) Chair, and on project committees for the 50% Hospital and Office Buildings AEDGs.

-Mick chaired the USGBC LEED Technical Committee, served on the LEED Steering Committee and is a past member of several USGBC technical and education groups.
-In addition, he authored portions of the original ASHRAE Green Building Guide, and served on technical groups for the New Buildings Institute.
+- Mick also authored portions of the original ASHRAE Green Building Guide, and served on technical groups for the New Buildings Institute.

 Personal

-Mick and Jen have three children -- Ben (married to Mandi, grandson Ian), Caroline (married to Aaron, grandsons James and Sam) and Karl -- who are all blessings to them.
-Jen and Mick are quite active at First Evangelical Lutheran Church where Jen is an organist.
-Mick loves to sing in barbershop quartets, and is golfing more since July 1, 2022.
-Raised 30 miles from Green Bay, WI in the 1960’s, Mick is an avid (or is that rabid?)
+Mick and Jen have three children (two married) and three grandsons -- who are all blessings to them.
+Jen and Mick are quite active at First Evangelical Lutheran Church where Jen is an organist and Mick’s passion is for outreach.
+Mick loves to sing in barbershop quartets, and is golfing more.
+Raised 30 miles from Green Bay, WI in the 1960’s, Mick is an owner of the Green Bay Packers and avid (or is that rabid?)
 Packer fan.

 Chilled Water Systems for YEA Members: What the Baby Boomers and Gen Xers Have Done WRONG!!!
 (Part I)